-With salted caramel languishing in the fridge and in need of using up, I am joining in with this month’s No Waste Food Challenge which is being hosted by Manjiri of A Slice of Me, but normally lives over at Elizabeth’s Kitchen Diary.
+My salted caramel is languishing in the fridge and needs using up.
+So I’m joining in with this month’s No Waste Food Challenge which is being hosted by Manjiri of A Slice of Me.
+Normally however, it lives over at Elizabeth’s Kitchen Diary.

 With Bonfire Night being all about light, these cakes fit in nicely to Diwali, the Hindu festival of lights.
 So I am entering these into Dish it Out – Diwali Bash over at Cooks Joy.

 These also goes to Love Cake over at JibberJabberUK where the theme is In with a Bang this month.